 Great Western Way

-Large Beefeater pub and restaurant with beer garden.
+Close to the M4 motorway a large Beefeater pub and restaurant with a beer garden.
 There are usually two real ales from a rotating list of guest beers.
 A 63 bedroom Premier Inn is attached.

 Cheney Manor Road